 VAT is a tax liability charged to all purchasers of goods and services in the UK from VAT registered businesses.
 VAT registration is not compulsory until income received by the company or business reaches a certain threshold which is revised annually, such threshold being continuous (and therefore capable of being triggered at any time as a result of a large one off transaction).

 Failure to register for VAT can result in serious consequences for a business owner or director.

-The advantage of voluntarily registering for VAT (which can be applied for below this threshold) is that all VAT paid out to suppliers can be reclaimed from HMRC.
-Some companies opt for VAT registration with lower earnings purely on this basis, because they find themselves in a net reclaim position on submission of each return.
+- some companies opt for VAT registration with lower earnings purely on this basis, because they find themselves in a net reclaim position on submission of each return.